mhr-noyon/FoodTake/README.md

 <h3>This is an website of resatuarant management system called FoodTake.</h3><br>
 <h2>Features:
   <u>
-    <li>There are three login types.These are: customer, staff, admin <li>
+    <li>There are three login types.These are: customer, staff, admin.</li>
     <li>Customer can add foods to cart then order.
 After placing order customer will get a random code.
 Customers can track his order also can cancel their order if the order is not ready yet.</li>
     <li>Admin can manage whole things.
 They can assign staff for any order.</li>
     <li>Staff will place the order to customer after getting order and get the code from customer which is needed to complete his order on website.</li>